-- 1. Turn the radio off. - 2.
+- 1. Turn the volume knob to the off position. - 2.
 Align the battery with the radio as shown. - 3.
 Push the battery upwards into the radio until release tabs "click" into place.

 Removing the Battery

 - 1. Push in the release tabs on each side of the battery. - 2.
 Pull the battery downwards away from the radio.